cloudmesh-deprecated/deprecated-cmd3-pbs/doc/twisterPipelineSetup.rst

 	- Use ActiveMQ broker instead (likely have to install)
 	- Any steps involving NaradaBrokering, skip or do with AMQ.

-	-**IP address needs to be changed in appropriate files every time this is run from new nodes/computer:
+	- **IP address needs to be changed in appropriate files every time this is run from new nodes/computer:

 		TWISTER/bin/nodes

 		url in amq.properties in TWISTER/bin

-	-*Make sure other file locations are correct in files mentioned in the userguide above
+	- *Make sure other file locations are correct in files mentioned in the userguide above

-	-*Make sure other file locations are correct in files mentioned in the userguide above
+	- *Make sure other file locations are correct in files mentioned in the userguide above

 - Download ANT from Apache - Used to compile .jar files (JAVA)